7 Signs Of Socially Awkward People And Solutions

 Getting anxious easily around other people is a sign of social awkwardness

-People who are dealing with social awkwardness often have fear in their minds.
+People who are dealing with social awkwardness due to social anxiety disorder often have fear of social situations in their minds (1).
 This fear can stem from the anxiety of saying anything wrong or the fear of failing while interacting with others.
-It is this apprehensive feeling where you are constantly having a hunch like something is not working for you.
+It is this apprehensive feeling where you are constantly having a hunch that something is not working for you.
 You tend to be more self-conscious and insecure of yourself and your surroundings.

 Paulina, a blogger, shared her experience as a socially awkward person.
 She used to get anxious when riding in the same elevator with strangers.
 She constantly planned what she had to say but failed to speak it as planned.
 “I am constantly planning what I am going to say before speaking, but it never comes out the way I plan (i).”